floriandriessen/magnetosphere-cakwind-2d/README.md

 $ make -j
 ```

-## Setup
+## How-to

 ### Performing a simulation

 Simulations can be run using included .par files.
 The usual procedure to do a simulation is as follows

-1. Make a relaxed CAK wind model that serves as input to the magnetosphere simulation (**usr_cak.par**).
+1. Make a relaxed CAK wind model that serves as input to the magnetosphere simulation.
 2. Perform a magnetosphere simulations based on a relaxed CAK wind model.

-Step 1 creates a 2D spherically symmetric, finite-disk, CAK wind.
+Step 1 creates a 2D spherically symmetric, finite-disk, CAK wind (**usr_cak.par**).
 So far only relaxed CAK models of Zeta Puppis exist, but this can be easily changed to another star.
 Notice that only CAK models made here can be directly used for a magnetosphere and the MHD equations are solved (the magnetic field is set to zero).
 This is because AMRVAC stores the physics option in the .dat file and between restarts this has to be compatible.

 Step 2 can be done using standard MHD techniques (**usr_magnetosphere.par**) or using Tanaka's magnetic field splitting technique (**usr_magnetosphere_tanaka.par**).
 Tanaka's method is particularly recommended for highly magnetic flows (magnetic confinement > 1).
 To do step 2 a restart is required from a corresponding relaxed CAK wind model.
 This is specified in the .par file (make sure it points to the correct file).
 Also ensure that the mesh settings are exactly the same as used in the CAK model.